Skip to main content

 Hand over the working model

-You receive the framework, the register, and the reporting approach needed to keep risk discussions current.
+You receive the decision model, the register, and the reporting approach needed to keep risk discussions current.

-Security decisions are noisy because each team talks about risk differently and decision thresholds are still vague.
-Use this when leadership wants one risk language across the business, but keep the promise to framework, register, and reporting rather than a fully managed risk programme.
+Security decisions are noisy because each team talks about risk differently and decision thresholds are still vague Use this when leadership wants one risk language across the business — what you get is a working register, decision model, and reporting, not an enterprise-grade risk platform.

-You get one working risk framework, a clearer register, and a more consistent way to decide what needs action now.
+You get one working risk view, a clearer register, and a more consistent way to decide what needs action now.